 DJ II TRILL (TWERK) & ILL CAMINO (Mrs.,TWERK) will lay down everything from Mary J // Jagged Edge// Keyshia to Badu//Lauryn//TheeSatisfaction Ect.
 Ect.

 Holla-grams: Put on a number sticker at the door.
 See someone cute?
 Write them a note and we will deliver it to your crush..

 *$3 before 11/ $5 after 11*

 Safer Space Enforced

 NE 6th and NE Halsey

-Keaton Otis was a young Black man murdered by the Portland police three years ago.
+Keaton Otis was a young Black man murdered by the Portland police four years ago.
 The police admitted they stopped him for “looking like a gangster.”

 His father, Fred Bryant, held a monthly vigil every month on the 12 since his son’s murder in his struggle for justice for three years, on the spot where Keaton’s life was taken.
 Fred Bryant passed away October 29, 2013.
 His family and community have committed to continuing the vigils every month, until justice is achieved for Keaton and for Fred.